What is The Journal?

 Anyone can do this programme and benefit from it.
 It has been designed mainly for people experiencing mild to moderate depression or anxiety but it might also be helpful for those who have more severe conditions.

-If you’re experiencing more severe depression and aren’t receiving support (tautoko) from a mental health professional contact the Depression Helpline for more information.
+If you’re experiencing more severe depression and need more support from a mental health professional please contact your local services for more information.

-The programme teaches skills more suited to adults.
-The Lowdown website is a great place to find tautoko specifically designed for young people.
+The programme teaches skills more suited to people over the age of 16 years-old.
+For young people needing support with their mental health visit The Lowdown, the information on this website is specifically designed for young people.

-If you’re supporting someone with depression or anxiety, you can encourage them to do The Journal themselves and help them stay motivated through the programme by:
+If you’re supporting someone with depression or anxiety, you can encourage them to do The Journal themselves and help them stay motivated by: